skrghosh/apt-dataset/README.md

 A full copy of the license can be found [here](https://creativecommons.org/licenses/by/4.0/).

-## Acknowledgements

-Special thanks to MITRE and the Caldera for releasing the tools and guidance in creating these simulations.

----

 For any discrepancies found in the datasets or inquiries about their use, please open an issue in this repository.
 Contributions and suggestions are always appreciated!